mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Verges need cutting low down, 8th August :- [7996202](https://www.fixmystreet.com/report/7996202)
 - There is always a large amount of water at this junction, 8th August :- [7995811](https://www.fixmystreet.com/report/7995811)
 - Drain is blocked causing water to be going all over the road and pavement, 8th August :- [7995806](https://www.fixmystreet.com/report/7995806)
-- Disabled bay and zigzag lines worn, need repainting.
-When people park in the disabled bay they say it’s hard to read the writing as it’s worn., 8th August :- [7995712](https://www.fixmystreet.com/report/7995712)

 <!-- fix_marker ends -->